Accountant Advising Clients

 Advising Clients About Business Structures

 With all the decisions your clients are expected to make when starting a business, which legal structure to choose might not get as much consideration as it should.
 Most business owners choose to form a sole proprietorship in the beginning, since it’s less paperwork and less costly; many switch entities as their business grows to benefit from the protections provided by a Limited Liability Company (LLC) or C Corporation.
-But an LLC or C Corp can also choose to elect S Corp status.
+But an LLC or C Corporation can also choose to elect S Corporation status.
 If your clients come to you with questions about this option, here’s what to know:

 The C Corporation

-A C Corp can also sell stock or shares, offer employees a stock option plan, and have an unlimited number of shareholders.
+A C Corporation can also sell stock or shares, offer employees a stock option plan, and have an unlimited number of shareholders.
 In fact, if your clients plan to go public, their company must be structured as a C Corp.
 In a true C Corp, the profits and losses are “owned” by the corporation only, and taxes are based on the corporation’s activity.
-Business expenses, retirement plan costs and employee benefits are tax deductible to the corporation.
+Business expenses, retirement plan costs, and employee benefits are tax deductible to the corporation.
 Only dividends to the shareholders are taxable as the shareholder’s income.
 This is referred to as “double taxation,” as owners of the corporation pay taxes both on the corporation’s profits and on their dividends.

 • Select a Board of Directors, meet with the board regularly and keep detailed meeting minutes.